Mitch281/django-react-reddit-clone/README.md

 python manage.py migrate
 python manage.py runserver
 ```
-And in the second terminal:
+And in the second terminal (from the root directory):
 ```
 cd frontend
 npm start